Modern Slavery and Human Trafficking Transparency Statement for the financial year end 28 February 2021

-The following key policies are in place which relate to the controls relevant to the prevention of slavery and human trafficking in our operations:
+The following key policies are in place which relate to the prevention of slavery and human trafficking in our operations:

 - Modern Slavery & Human Trafficking Policy.
-This has been introduced in September 2020 and reaffirms our commitment to tackling modern slavery (MS) and setting out the standards expected of all employees.
-We also reiterate guidance in relating to reporting concerns to relating to MS via the whistleblowing hotline.
+This was introduced in September 2020 and reaffirms our commitment to tackling slavery and human trafficking and setting out the standards expected of all employees.

 - Whistleblowing Policy.
-Esken encourage all employees to report any concerns related to the activities of the business, including any worries in relation to modern slavery and human trafficking.
-Esken's whistleblowing policy and procedure is designed to ensure that any matter raised under this procedure will be investigated thoroughly, promptly and confidentially.
+The Group encourages all employees to report any concerns related to the activities of the business, including any worries in relation to modern slavery and human trafficking.
+The Group’s whistleblowing policy and procedure is designed to ensure that any matter reported will be investigated thoroughly, promptly, and confidentially.

 - Environmental, Social and Governance Policy.
 We believe that our commitment to the principles of environmental, social and governance (ESG) not only makes good business sense but also complements our Group business strategy and our corporate values.
 In developing our strategy and setting out our ESG policy, we seek to drive continuous improvement and support our engagement with all stakeholders, internal and external